watem-sedem/watem-sedem/docs/choices.rst

 .. math::
     S = (16.8.sin(\theta)) - 0.5

-The method of Desmet and Govers (1996) can be activated in CNWS by setting *S model* to 'Desmet1996'.
+The method of McCool et al. (1987) can be activated in CNWS by setting *S model* to 'McCool1987'.

 Only Routing
 ############